DV

 What is the difference between CONY and MSTY?

-CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach, while MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach.
+CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach, while MSTY (YieldMax MSTR Option Income Strategy ETF) is actively managed around Strategy (MSTR) exposure with a crypto approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both CONY and MSTY?